michael-brade/LaTeX.js/README.md

 # A PEG.js Parser to Convert LaTeX Documents to HTML5

-This is a LaTeX to HTML5 translator written in JavaScript using PEG.js. `latexjs` for LaTeX is similar in spirit to `marked` for Markdown.
+This is a LaTeX to HTML5 translator written in JavaScript using PEG.js. `latex.js` for LaTeX is similar in spirit to `marked` for Markdown.

 LaTeX.js is absolutely and uncompromisingly exact and compatible with LaTeX, the generated HTML is exactly what